factorial-io/fabalicious/README.md

     * `host` the database host
     * `user` the database user
     * `pass` the password for the database user
+* `sshTunnel` Fabalicious supports SSH-Tunnels, that means it can log in into another machine and forward the access to the real host.
+This is handy for dockerized installations, where the ssh-port of the docker-instance is not public. `sshTunnel` needs the following informations
+    * `bridgeHost`: the host acting as a bridge.
+    * `bridgeUser`: the ssh-user on the bridge-host
+    * `bridgePort`: the port to connect to on the bridge-host
+    * `localPort`: the local port which gets forwarded to the `destPort`.
+If `localPort` is omitted, the ssh-port of the host-configuration is used.
+    * `destHost`: the destination host to forward to
+    * `destHostFromDockerContainer`: if set, the docker's Ip address is used for destHost.
+This is automatically set when using a `docker`-configuration, see there.
+    * `destPort`: the destination port to forward to
-* `docker` for all docker-relevant configuration. `configuration` is the only required key, all other are optional and used by the docker-tasks. `configuration`should contain the key of the dockerHost-configuration in `dockerHosts`
+* `docker` for all docker-relevant configuration. `configuration` and `name` are the only required keys, all other are optional and used by the docker-tasks.
+    * `configuration` should contain the key of the dockerHost-configuration in `dockerHosts`
+    * `name` contains the name of the docker-container.
+This is needed to get the IP-address of the particular docker-container when using ssh-tunnels (see above).